crespress/Network-and-Cloud-Security-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- What is the main advantage of automating configuration with Ansible?
-Ansible is lightweigh, intelligently shares resources, easily duplicated, prevalent, and redundant.
+- The main advantage of automating configuration with Ansible was that Ansible is lightweight, intelligently shares resources, easily duplicated, prevalent, and redundant.

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download images